DimaR6/code-example/README.md

 ## 🐳 Start Docker Containers

-Build and start the containers:
+Build and start the containers.
+There is script that automates all commands needed to run laravel app so if all goes well you need only this command:

 ```bash
 docker compose up -d --build